aarong/feedme-client/README.md

 is desired `open` and the client disconnects and reconnects, the library will attempt to reopen the server feed.
 Returns nothing.

+If the transport encounters an immediate problem transmitting a message to the server then the client state may synchronously become `disconnected`.

 Errors thrown:

 - `err.message === "INVALID_FEED_STATE: ..."`